NEET/JEE Coaching Scholarship

 Answer:

-We never speak of Bohr's quantization postulate while studying planetary motion or even motion of other macroscopic objects because they have angular momentum very large relative to the value of h.
+We never speak of Bohr's quantization postulate while studying planetary motion or even the motion of other macroscopic objects because they have angular momentum very large relative to the value of h.
 In fact, their angular momentum is so large as compared to the value of h that the angular momentum of the earth has a quantum number of order 10 70 .
 Therefore the angular momentum of such large objects is taken to be continuous rather than quantized.

 Answer: